Skip to main content

 To be clear, we’re nowhere near the point of machines becoming independent or sentient.
 Current AI systems, despite their impressive capabilities, remain tools designed and controlled by humans.
 They lack the autonomous drive and self-preservation instincts that would make scenarios like those in science fiction plausible.

-The more immediate concern is how we as humans use these powerful technologies.
+What matters more right now is what people do with these tools.
 Throughout history, our greatest threats have come from our own actions rather than our tools themselves.

 Many scientists discuss the concept of the Great Filter as a possible explanation for the Fermi paradox—why we haven’t encountered other intelligent civilizations despite the vastness of the universe.
 One hypothesis suggests that advanced civilizations tend to develop technologies that enable their own destruction before they can become interstellar travelers4.

 The Earth’s biosphere has survived five mass extinction events and will likely continue long after humans—in whatever form we may evolve into.
 Life adapts, transforms, and persists.
-That’s not a reason for fatalism but rather a reminder of the remarkable resilience built into the systems we’re part of.
+I don’t find that fatalistic.
+If anything, it puts our drama in perspective.